nmtc-run/nmtc-run.github.io/index.md

 display-this-content: yes
 ---

 NMTC exists to create fun trail running events we can all participate in and enjoy.
 Many of our races take place on challenging courses, which is part of the fun.
 Everyone is welcome to participate, regardless of ability.
-Our trail runs are places where you can test and improve your fitness, enjoy the outdoors, and mingle with fellow runners.
+Our trail runs offer opportunities to test and improve your fitness, enjoy the outdoors, and mingle with fellow runners.

 * Fun and challenging courses for all
 * Everyone is invited to come play in the woods